 Seasonal Affective Disorder (SAD)

-SAD is a subset of depression where people who have normal levels of mental health at other times of year can sink into depression at a certain point in the year, usually in winter (Wikipedia, Mind, and WebMD).
+SAD is a subset of depression where people who have normal levels of mental health at other times of the year can sink into depression at a certain point in the year, usually in winter (Wikipedia, Mind, and WebMD).
 According to Cleveland Clinic, 5% of Americans have SAD with 10-20% of the American population having a milder form of SAD, nicknamed the winter blues.
 This means what works for SAD will work for anyone with its milder sibling, the winter blues, to help you through the winter months.

 The Winter Months Survival Guide